dkhaothong/dkhaothong.github.io/_projects/forum-project.md

 #### The Challenge

 Community forums are used to discover solutions and to allow open discussion of various topics with other users.
-In the tech community, these forums are very insightful for developers, designers, and IT professionals.
-Our challenge, was that a client had recently redesigned the user interface (UI) of their forum and wanted us to test features on prospective users.
+In the tech community, these forums are very insightful for developers, designers, and IT professionals that are looking to solve issues.
+Our challenge, was that a client had recently redesigned the user interface (UI) of their outdated forum and wanted us to test this new design on prospective users.

 #### The Solution

-We were given specific constraints to work with such as what features to test, what main insights stakerholders expected to attain, and an average deadline of the project.
-We strategized and tailored our strategy to suit these constraints.
+To begin with, we were given specific constraints to work with such as what features to test, what main insights stakerholders expected to attain, and an average deadline of the project.
 As we waited for the prototype to be finalized by our client, we began to solve the challenge by discovering the type of users that would use the community support forum website.

 ---